Police search for gun after man was arrested in East Cocalico Twp. Tuesday

 Police are searching for a gun in East Cocalico Township after a man was arrested just after midnight on Tuesday for shooting in the air, East Cocalico Township police said.

-A man was arrested but no gun was found after police responded to a shots fired call near Ream Road and Keith Court at 12:03 a.m.
-Tuesday.
-According to police, the man was impaired and fired several shots into the air.
+Officers responded to the call for shots fired near Ream Road and Keith Court at 12:03 a.m.
+Tuesday, police said.

+Christopher W. Scott, 23, of Stevens, was charged with firearms not to be carried without a license, recklessly endangering another person, loitering and prowling at night and disorderly conduct, according to police.

+Scott was impaired and had fired "several shots into the air," police said.
+No injuries were reported.

-Police said they believe the man fled from where he initially fired the shots and ran to Reamstown Elementary School property and Reamtown Park.
+Police said Scott was seen running from where he fired the shots and ran to Reamstown Elementary School property and Reamstown Park.

 Police said that an extensive search of the area, including with the police K-9 unit, was unsuccessful.